Alpha-Cluster Model, Charge Symmetry of Nuclear Force and Single Particle Bound State Potential in Symmetrical Nuclei: LPPR OBTAIND IN ALPHA-CLUSTER MODEL

 Values $R_{p}$ and $R_{p1}$ are related with $R_{p}^{A-1}$, $R_{p1}^{A_1-1}$ as follows

-The values $R_{p,p1}$ obtained by means (9) and (10) are given in Table \ref{tab:table1}.
+The values $R_{p,p1}$ obtained by means (9) and (10) with using (12) are given in Table \ref{tab:table1}.
 For the nuclei with $Z,Z_1\le$8 the values $R_{p,p1}$ obtained by (10) are considerably less than $R_{exp}$, which is out of reason, and they are not presented in the table.
-(For example $R_p=$2.209 fm for $^{16}$O and $R_{^{16}\rm O}$=2.718 fm \cite{30}).
-For light nuclei the representation of nucleus as a charge sphere (11) is not good, therefore the values $r_{C,C_1}$ do not give reasonable results to be used in (10).
+For example $R_p=$2.209 fm for $^{16}$O whereas the experimental radius $R_{^{16}\rm O}$=2.718 fm \cite{31}.
+For light nuclei the representation of nucleus as a charge sphere (6) is not good, therefore the values $R_{C,C_1}$ do not give reasonable results.

-The $\alpha$-cluster model also allows one to estimate the value of LPPR upon a suggestion that the Coulomb energy of the last proton (or $np$-pair) in even $Z$ nucleus comes from the Coulomb interaction between two protons (two $np$-pairs) in the last $\alpha$-cluster $\varepsilon^C_\alpha$ plus the Coulomb long range interaction of the last $np$-pair with the residual nucleus of the mass number $A-4$, consisting of $N_\alpha$-1 $\alpha$-clusters.
-For odd $Z_1$ nucleus the energy of the last proton comes from the energy of the last $np$-pair interaction with the closest $\alpha$-cluster $\varepsilon^C_{np\alpha}$ plus the energy of its Coulomb long range interaction with the residual nucleus of the mass number A-6 \cite{25}
+The $\alpha$-cluster model also allows one to estimate the values $R_{p,p1}$ upon a suggestion that the Coulomb energy of the last proton (or $np$-pair) in an even $Z$ nucleus comes from the Coulomb interaction between two protons (two $np$-pairs) in the last $\alpha$-cluster $\varepsilon^C_\alpha$ plus the Coulomb long range interaction of the last $np$-pair with the residual nucleus of the mass number $A-4$, consisting of $N_\alpha$-1 $\alpha$-clusters.
+For odd $Z_1$ nucleus the energy of the last proton comes from the energy of the last $np$-pair interaction with the closest $\alpha$-cluster $\varepsilon^C_{np\alpha}$ plus the energy of its Coulomb long range interaction with the residual nucleus of the mass number A-6 \cite{26}

 where $R^{A-4}_p$ and $R^{A_1-6}_{p1}$ are the distances between the last $np$-pair and the cms of the residual nucleus with mass number $A-4$ and $A_1-6$.